 It is important at High Well that we equip our pupils with not only the necessary qualifications but also support our pupils to:

 - manage and regulate their own feelings and emotions

 - be able to face new situations and challenges with confidence, not giving up at the first hurdle.

 In order to ensure our whole school community is fully immersed in our school ethos we dedicate two lessons a week specifically to Preparing for Positive Futures.
 These lessons cover a variety of areas with the overall aim being to develop social skills and emotional resilience whilst providing pupils with the knowledge to make safe and informed choices about life in modern Britain.
 They are delivered by the staff in school alongside other professionals from a range of specialist organisations including, Connexions (careers advice), Change Go Live (substance misuse education) and Spectrum (Relationships and sexual education).

-- PSHE national curriculum, including Sex Education
+- PSHE national curriculum, including statutory Relationships and Sex Education (RSE)

 - Careers advice

 - SMSC (spiritual, moral, social and cultural development)